 -

-Alternatively, take the Tuen Ma Line to Sung Wong Toi Station, exit from Exit D, turn right, and walk about 5-10 minutes to arrive at the main stadium and youth arena.
+Alternatively, take the Tuen Ma Line to Sung Wong Toi Station, exit from Exit D, then turn right and walk about 5-10 minutes to arrive at the main stadium and youth arena.

 Bus: